Your basket is currently empty!

 Grant Stewart, Professor of Surgical Oncology at the University of Cambridge, study lead, said:

-“Kidney cancer is currently a silent and lethal condition.
 It is often not diagnosed until the disease has passed the point at which we can easily cure it.
 Given that kidney cancer is largely curable if identified at an early stage when no symptoms are present, there has been international interest for many years amongst the scientific community in developing a potential screening programme for this ‘silent’ cancer.

 “To establish if screening is possible, we will piggyback on the Leeds Lung Health Check and offer an extra CT scan for kidney cancer to those taking part in this important clinical trial.
 The extra scan will take just 10 seconds.